 Staff told us there was an open, no blame culture at the practice.
-They said the principal dentist and practice manager encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the managers were approachable, would listen to their concerns and act appropriately.
-The principal dentist and practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+They said the practice manager encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the practice manager was approachable, would listen to their concerns and act appropriately.
+The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.

-The practice held weekly meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
+The practice held regular informal discussions and occasional meetings where staff could raise any concerns and discuss clinical and non-clinical updates.
 Immediate discussions were arranged to share urgent information.
-The principal dentist also attended Local Dental Committee meetings and regional events to discuss and share best practice.
+A plan was in place to introduce a more regular meeting structure.